Hennepin Canal Parkway State Park: History

-History of the canal
+Planning of the canal

-The Hennepin Canal was built in order to lower freight prices.
-Local and government supporters struggled to get it built.

 The idea to build the canal arose in 1834 (Sage 1).
 It would allow the shipping of heavy and bulky freight where the railroad could not.
 The proposed canal would join the Illinois and Mississippi Rivers creating a quick route from Chicago to the Mississippi River.
 To build the canal would mean that local citizens would have to gain the support of their state and other beneficial government officials (Yeater 2).

 The canal reduced the distance from the Illinois River to the Mississippi by 419 mi.
-Interest in the canal increased during the Civil War, when relations between the Union and the UK were deteriorating to the point where war was possible.
+Interest in the canal increased during the Civil War, when relations between the North and the South were deteriorating to the point where war was possible.
 If this happened, the St. Lawrence River and Welland Canal would be closed to U.S. ships, and people from the Great Lakes area could not compete in eastern markets.
 Because war did not occur, many of those who initially supported the project soon lost interest (Yeater 2).